 In conducting listening sessions with youth from these populations we learned that many began their out-of-home placements in foster care.
 For many, this created an unfortunate pathway into juvenile detention, chemical rehabilitation or being homeless.

 As a foster-to-adopt parent, Dr. Fry knew the barriers facing this group of young people.
 Affecting positive change with these students would extend far beyond her grasp within the school district.
 In 2013, she left Saint Paul Schools to devote her full attention to IGF.
 Since 2012, we have worked consistently with 15 youth who were in chronic need of support and 25 others who came to work with our Fostering Voice performances and workshops.

 Our young people are now poised and eager to take on leadership roles.
 They want to develop more outlets to help young people who are experiencing similar life struggles.
 In their own words, "We want to be the help we never got."

-Each member of our founding board was touched by the love this child expressed, even though so many adults had failed her previously.
-Being nonverbal, she had a slight smile that radiated a love that couldn’t be reduced (Irreducible) by the world around her.
-In her loving us, we all received the “unmerited favor” (Grace) in assisting her to live a new life.
+“Irreducible Grace” comes from the experience shared with the members of the founding board, in a child coming into our lives from the foster care system, with the ability to love us even though so many adults had failed her previously.
+Being nonverbal, this child had a smile that radiated love, that couldn’t be reduced (Irreducible) by the world around her.
+In her sharing of love we all received the “unmerited favor” (Grace) in assisting her in living a new life.